 Are the Disney Princess races ones you run for the speediest finishing time?
 No way!
 This is a race to enjoy taking Instagram-worthy photos and meeting your favorite Disney characters along the way.

-However, though these Disney Princess races are beginner-friendly, you’ll still need to be cognizant of your mile pace.
 This is especially true during the longer races.
 For the 10K and half marathon, runners must maintain a minimum 16-minute pace per mile.
 Unfortunately, if you fall behind this pace, you may be picked up and taken to the finish line.

 Therefore, I recommend 10K and half marathon participants, as well as first-time 5K racers, train ahead of Disney Princess Half Marathon Weekend.

-If you are interested in training for your Disney Princess race, runDisney offers training program guides for both beginners and experienced runners from former Olympian Jeff Galloway.
 These training programs focus on a run/walk interval technique and require (at minimum) a pre-race commitment of 12 weeks for the 5K, 17 weeks for the 10K, and 18 weeks for the half marathon.

-What Should I Wear At My Disney Princess 5K?
+What Should I Wear at My Disney Princess 5K?

 Were you once a little girl who dreamed of becoming a princess?
 Well, here is your chance!
 Wear a sparkly tutu, tiara, or a full-on Disney-inspired costume, if you wish.

-As you may know, Disney World does not usually allow adults to dress in costume at its parks, so this is one of the rare exceptions.
 At the race, I saw couples dressed as Mickey and Minnie Mouse, Ariel and Prince Eric, and many other famous Disney twosomes.
 Of course, I saw runners — including a number of fathers with their daughters — dressed as Disney princesses.

 How To Find Your Perfect Princess Tutu

-Most Disney Princesses wear floor-length dresses — not exactly running apparel, right?
-So, if you want to dress the part and be able to run like the wind, wearing a short yet fluffy tutu or sparkly runner’s skirt is your best option.
+So, to dress the part and be able to run like the wind, wearing a short yet fluffy tutu or sequin runner’s skirt is your best option.

 Sport Your Princess Pride With A Graphic Tank/T-shirt

-You’ll also find princess-themed running apparel at the runDisney Health & Fitness expo during the Disney Princess Half Marathon Weekend.
 However, I was disappointed in the complete lack of women’s plus-size apparel at the expo in 2016.
 I was only able to find shirts in straight sizes, and, even then, the selection in sizes larger than medium was extremely limited.

 Which Disney Songs Should Be On My Race-Day Playlist?

-If you have read over runDisney’s policies, you’ll note that headphones are discouraged during the race.
-This is to ensure you can hear audio messages throughout your race.
 Therefore, I recommend listening to your playlist prior to your race to get pumped up.
 Of course, it’s also fun to have a Disney-themed playlist for your training, too!

 If you do decide to wear headphones during your race, make sure they are not set to noise-canceling.
 You should also keep the volume low and consider using only one pod.